UTA-REST/MAGBOLTZdev/README.md

 # Current plans

 Given that Magboltz uses an inefficient huge set of arrays as its database, we decided to build a better database system as well as modernizing the functions that call those databases.
 The current Magboltz "Gas functions" can be minimized to a single standardized gas function that operates depending on the gas given.
-This standardized gas function should dramatically enhance the running times, as well as enhance the user experiance with the whole system.
+This standardized gas function should dramatically enhance the running times, as well as enhance the user experience with the whole system.